tfredrich/Domain-Eventing/README.md

 Event Production
 ================
-In this model, published events stay within the current Java virtual machine (JVM).
+In the core model, published events stay within the current Java virtual machine (JVM).
 This is the simplest and fastest option.
 However, as published events are in an in-memory queue, it is possible to lose messages if the JVM goes down unexpectedly.

+Other implementations, either Hazelcast or Apache Ignite, can be configured to replicate events across a cluster of nodes minimizing event loss.

 Maven Usage
 ===========